tjd1234/cmpt120fall2022/lectures/lecture10/lecture10notes.md

 ## Example: Re-writing Euclid's GCD Algorithm

-Earlier in the course we saw this program for calculating the greatest common divisor of two numbers:
+Earlier in the course we saw this program for calculating the [greatest common divisor (GCD)](https://en.wikipedia.org/wiki/Greatest_common_divisor) of two
+numbers:

 ```python
 # euclid.py